Build interactive AI video funnels with HeyGen + Tolstoy

 HeyGen + Tolstoy

-Tolstoy is an interactive video platform that lets businesses create personalised, choose-your-own-path video experiences to boost engagement, conversions and customer interaction.
+Tolstoy is an interactive video platform that lets businesses create personalized, choose-your-own-path video experiences to boost engagement, conversions, and customer interaction.

 Use cases